+As we developed our strategic plan, we already had a portfolio of pilot programs in various stages of development.
+In general, we will complete all pilots we already have launched, including those that do not focus on the seven challenges prioritized in our strategic plan.
+But going forward, the new pilots we launch generally will focus on these seven challenges.

+b.
+Capacity-Building, Convening, and Research

 In addition to these "DNA" pilots, we also help the government in four other ways.
 First, we provide a fresh perspective on key challenges, influencing government priorities.
 For example, we encouraged ministries to focus not only on entry into the workforce, but also on advancement.

-Second, the Institute for Leadership and Governance ("ELKA") trains government experts, and helps develop innovative government institutions, as discussed below.
-Third, JDC's two research institutes-the Myers-JDC-Brookdale Institute ("MJB") and the Taub Center for Social Policy Studies in Israel ("Taub")-enhance government performance through their research, as discussed below.
+Second, the Institute for Leadership and Governance ("ELKA") promotes cooperation across ministries and between the government and NGOS, and also helps develop innovative government institutions, as discussed below in Part V.D.

+Third, JDC's two research institutes - the Myers-JDC Brookdale Institute ("MJB") and the Taub Center for Social Policy Studies in Israel ("the Taub Center") - enhance government performance through the research, as discussed below in Part IV.B.2.

 Fourth, we help government ministries join forces more effectively.
 Although these institutions often compete for budgets and influence, JDC is a trusted partner to all of them, so we help them work together.